I-1-2-81.Evidence or Allegations of Violations of Law

 4. Forward the Memorandum to Management

-At the hearing level, the employee will forward the referral memorandum and accompanying documentation through the first line supervisor, who will refer the memorandum through the management chain to the HOCALJ or NHC Director.
+At the hearing level, the employee will forward the referral memorandum and any accompanying documentation to their first line supervisor, who will refer the memorandum through the management chain to the HOCALJ or NHC Director.

 At the AC level, the employee will refer the memorandum and any accompanying information directly to the Division Chief Administrative Appeals Judge (DCAAJ).